DSIW/slide-em-up/README.md

-# Showoff
+# Slideoff

-Showoff is a presentation tool.
+Slideoff is a presentation tool.
 You write some slides in markdown, choose a style and it displays it in HTML5.
 With a browser in full-screen, you can make amazing presentations!